Porky Pig 101

-Porky Pig 101 is a DVD box-set released by Warner Archive Collection, collecting the first 101 animated short subjects starring the Looney Tunes and Merrie Melodies character Porky Pig.
-The set features all 99 Porky Pig cartoons made in black-and-white, as well as two cartoons made in color: Porky's debut appearance in I Haven't Got a Hat (1935) and the color "special" Old Glory (1939).
+Porky Pig 101 is a DVD box-set released by Warner Archive Collection on September 19, 2017, collecting the first 101 animated short subjects starring Porky Pig.
+The set features all 99 Porky Pig Looney Tunes cartoons made in black and white, as well as two Merrie Melodies cartoons made in color: Porky's debut appearance in I Haven't Got a Hat (1935) and the color "special" Old Glory (1939).

-This is the first Looney Tunes DVD collection produced by the Warner Archive boutique label, as opposed to the main Warner Home Video "family division", which had handled previous Looney Tunes DVD and Blu-ray Disc releases such as the Looney Tunes Golden Collection, Platinum Collection and Super Stars sets.
-According to Jerry Beck, after several years of both him and Warner Archive president George Feltenstein lobbying, the "family unit" relinquished the distribution of the black and white Porky Pig cartoons to Warner Archive since they believed children were uninterested in black-and-white cartoons.
+This is the first Looney Tunes DVD collection produced by the Warner Archive boutique label, as opposed to the main Warner Home Video "family division", which had handled previous Looney Tunes DVD and Blu-ray releases such as the Looney Tunes Golden Collection, Platinum Collection and Super Stars sets.
+According to Jerry Beck, after several years of both him and Warner Archive president George Feltenstein lobbying, the "family unit" relinquished the distribution of the black-and-white Porky Pig cartoons to Warner Archive since they believed children were uninterested in black-and-white cartoons.

-Of the 101 cartoons included on this set, 38 of them were previously restored for the aforementioned Golden and Platinum collections and The Essential Daffy Duck, with 37 of them being ported over to this set and one (Patient Porky) being an unrestored vault print; the other 63 are new to DVD.
+Of the 101 cartoons included, 38 of them were previously restored for the aforementioned Golden and Platinum collections and The Essential Daffy Duck, with 37 of them being ported over to this set and one (Patient Porky) being an unrestored vault print; the other 63 are unrestored and previously unreleased on home media, including films that would otherwise not be acknowledged and released in other best-of collections.
 All shorts are presented uncut with all 99 black-and-white cartoons shown in their original format - as opposed to the various redrawn and computer colorized versions that commonly aired on television.
 The set has no new special features - but the set does include audio commentaries and other supplements from the previous Golden and Platinum releases.